Ofure Awonuga, Parent Governor

 I joined the parish of Ss Alban and Stephen in Jan 2014 as the Youth Co-ordinator.
 I am a regular visitor at St. John Fisher School where I support the RE program.
 In particular I am involved with the year 6 Chaplaincy team and I also support year 3 as they prepare to receive the sacraments of First Reconciliation and First Holy Communion.
 Previously I have taught in primary education and hence I have a keen interest in the Literacy.

-I joined the parish of Ss Alban and Stephen in August 2015 as the parish priest and became a Foundation Governor at St. John Fisher School in autumn 2015.
-I support the school in my role as parish priest along with Fr Jimmy and as a Foundation Governor on the board of Governors.
+I joined the parish of Ss Alban and Stephen in August 2019 as the parish priest and became a Foundation Governor at St. John Fisher School in autumn 2019.
+I support the school in my role as parish priest along with Fr Julian and as a Foundation Governor on the board of Governors.

 Christopher Baker, Foundation Governor, Chair